azmainadel/azmainadel.github.io/_posts/2020-07-07-sfc-certification.md

 ## SFC?

-SFC stands for **Scrum Fundamentals Certified**.
+SFC™ stands for **Scrum Fundamentals Certified**.
 This certification is provided by [SCRUMstudy](https://www.scrumstudy.com/) which is owned by VMEdu.
 They have a broad coverage of Scrum certification:

 1. Scrum Fundamentals Certified (SFC)
 2. Scrum Developer Certified (SDC)